 Of all the great rivalries in boxing, that between Sugar Ray Robinson and Jake LaMotta stands apart.
 First, these were two all-time greats.
 Even early in their careers, fight fans regarded both as rare talents, destined for championship status.
 Second, their personalities and ring styles were perfect contrasts to one another: LaMotta the brutish”Bronx Bull,” Robinson the stylish “Prince of Harlem.”
-And third, they locked up six times, the battles becoming more competitive and exciting as the rivalry unfolded.
-And while Robinson vs LaMotta I was a clear-cut win for Sugar Ray, the two fought on close to even terms over their next four meetings.
+And third, they locked up six times, the battles becoming more exciting and significant as both the rivalry and their respective careers unfolded.
 But their sixth and final clash is the most famous for the fact it was a massacre, the legendary “St. Valentine’s Day Massacre.”

-Both LaMotta and Robinson turned pro in 1941, Robinson a welterweight, LaMotta a solid middleweight.
-An undefeated amateur star, Robinson got off to a fast start as a pro and by the time of their first meeting in October of 1942, he was 35-0 and already the top ranked welterweight.
+Both LaMotta and Robinson turned pro in 1941, Ray a welterweight, Jake a solid middleweight.
+An undefeated amateur star, Robinson got off to a fast start as a pro and by the time of their first meeting in October of 1942, he was 35-0 and already a top ranked welterweight.

-The difficulty for Ray was no one wanted to fight him; he had to take on middleweights to stay active.
+But the difficulty for Ray was no one wanted to fight him and he had to take on middleweights to stay active.
 Robinson gave away more than ten pounds when he first faced LaMotta but it hardly mattered.
 With his quick hands and excellent footwork, he took seven of ten rounds.
-Four months later they met again and it proved to be a very different contest.
+Four months later they met again but it proved a very different contest.
 LaMotta fought with fury, cutting off the ring, bulling his way inside, pounding right hands to the body and left hooks upstairs.
-In the eighth round he handed Sugar Ray the first knockdown of his career, LaMotta’s ferocious attack sending Robinson through the ropes.
-He took a close but unanimous decision, and gave Ray his first defeat.
+In round eight he handed Sugar Ray the first knockdown of his career, Jake’s ferocious attack sending Robinson through the ropes.
+LaMotta took a close but unanimous decision and gave Ray his first defeat.

 Such was the interest in this budding rivalry that their third meeting took place just three weeks later.
 This time, despite LaMotta again knocking Robinson down, Sugar Ray cleanly outboxed the Bronx Bull.
-It was the same in their fourth meeting in 1945 in New York, with some even scoring all but one of the ten rounds for Robinson, but it was a different story the next time out.
-Their fifth tilt was a 12 round war in Chicago, a bruising and desperately close affair, both men hurt and bloodied.
-The thin decision again went to Sugar Ray, though many at ringside felt LaMotta deserved better.
-Ray himself judged it the toughest bout of his career.
+It was the same in their fourth meeting in 1945 in New York, with some at ringside scoring all but one of the ten rounds for Robinson, but it was a different story the next time out.
+Their fifth tilt seven months later in Chicago was a bruising and desperately close affair, both men hurt and bloodied.
+The thin twelve round decision again went to Robinson, though more than a few observers thought LaMotta deserved better.
+Ray himself declared it the toughest bout of his prolific career.

 Five fights, four wins for Robinson, but that fifth meeting left many with a sour taste and a sense the terms between them were not yet decided.
-But now they went their separate ways, the years passing as Robinson at long last won the world welterweight crown in 1946, and LaMotta finally took the middleweight championship in 1949.
-But by 1950, Robinson could no longer make 147 pounds and had moved up to middleweight, setting up a sixth meeting, this time for a world title.
+But now they went their separate ways, the years passing as Sugar Ray at long last won the world welterweight crown in 1946, and LaMotta finally took the middleweight belt in 1949.
+But by 1950, Robinson could no longer make 147 pounds and he moved up to middleweight, setting up a sixth meeting, this time with a world title on the line.

-Knowing he lacked the stamina to go fifteen rounds, LaMotta altered his strategy for his final battle with Sugar Ray by starting fast, targeting Robinson’s head more and trying for a knockout.
-Meanwhile Ray, aware of LaMotta’s struggle to make weight, boxed beautifully but with aggression of his own, digging energy-sapping shots to Jake’s mid-section whenever the opportunity arose.
+Knowing he lacked the stamina to go the distance, LaMotta altered his strategy for this final battle with Sugar Ray by starting fast, targeting Robinson’s head more and trying for a knockout.
+Meanwhile Ray, aware of LaMotta’s struggle to make weight, boxed beautifully but with aggression of his own, tearing with hooks at Jake’s ribs and belly like a frenzied ditch-digger.

 The bull’s big chance came in the sixth.
-He hurt Robinson with a left hook and followed up with a fierce two-fisted attack that drew blood and had the challenger briefly in trouble.
-But Sugar Ray survived and the battle went on; by round 11, LaMotta’s gas tank was empty.
-The champion staged a last, desperate rally, driving Robinson to the ropes and unleashing a barrage of punches in a final effort to force a stoppage, but the gamble failed and at the end of the round he was reeling from Ray’s counter-attack.
+He stunned Robinson with a powerful left hook and followed up with a two-fisted attack that drew blood and had the challenger in retreat.
+But Sugar Ray survived and the battle went on and by round eleven, LaMotta’s gas tank was empty.
+The champion staged a final charge, driving Ray to the ropes and unleashing a non-stop barrage in a desperate effort to score a knockout, but the gamble failed and at the end of the round he was reeling from Ray’s counter-attack.

-The start of round 12 marked the end of a competitive fight.
-Robinson scored at will and now he wanted what no one had ever possessed: a clean knockout over “The Bronx Bull.”
+The bell for round twelve marked the end of a competitive fight.
+Robinson scored at will and now he wanted what no one possessed: a clean knockout over “The Bronx Bull.”
 A fusillade of hard shots connected.
 Hooks, uppercuts, haymakers – Ray couldn’t miss.
 Perhaps out of respect for LaMotta’s vaunted toughness — in 95 fights he had never tasted the canvas — the referee refrained from stepping in.
 The champion somehow survived and the ringside physician visited Jake’s corner between rounds but allowed him to continue.